-A new National Park Service (NPS) report shows that the 905,984 visitors to Chickamauga and Chattanooga National Military Park in 2013 spent $54,961,300 in communities near the park.
-That spending supported 771 jobs in the local area and had a cumulative benefit to the local economy of $69,247,000.
+A new National Park Service report shows that the 945,961 visitors to Chickamauga and Chattanooga National Military Park in 2018 spent $55,839,000 in communities near the park.
+That spending supported 837 jobs in the local area and had a cumulative benefit to the local economy of $69,247,000.

-“Chickamauga and Chattanooga National Military Park is proud to welcome visitors from across the country and around the world,” said park superintendent Brad Bennett.
-“We are delighted to share the story of this place and the experiences it provides and to use the park as a way to introduce our visitors to this part of the country and all that it offers.
-National park tourism is a significant driver in the national economy – returning $10 for every $1 invested in the National Park Service – and it’s a big factor in our local economy as well.
-We appreciate the partnership and support of our neighbors and are glad to be able to give by helping to sustain local communities.”
+“Chickamauga and Chattanooga National Military Park welcomes visitors from across the country and around the world,” said Park Superintendent Brad Bennett.
+“We are delighted to share the story of this place and the experiences it provides.
+We also feature the park as a way to introduce our visitors to this part of the country and all that it offers.
+National park tourism is a significant driver in the national economy, returning $10 for every $1 invested in the National Park Service, and it’s a big factor in our local economy as well.
+We appreciate the partnership and support of our neighbors and are glad to be able to give back by helping to sustain local communities.”

 The peer-reviewed visitor spending analysis was conducted by economists Catherine Cullinane Thomas and Egan Cornachione of the U.S. Geological Survey and Lynne Koontz of the National Park Service.
-The report shows $14.6 billion of direct spending by 273.6 million park visitors in communities within 60 miles of a national park.
-This spending supported 237,000 jobs nationally, with 197,000 jobs found in these gateway communities, and had a cumulative benefit to the U.S. economy of $26.5 billion.
+The report shows $20.2 billion of direct spending by 318 million park visitors in communities within 60 miles of a national park.
+This spending supported 329,000 jobs nationally; 268,000 of those jobs are found in these gateway communities.
+The cumulative benefit to the U.S. economy was $40.1 billion.

 Lodging expenses account for the largest share of visitor spending, about $6.8 billion 2018.
 Food expenses are the second largest spending area and visitors spent $4 billion in restaurants and bars and another $1.4 billion at grocery and convenience stores.